mishanaer/sound/README.md

 # ♪ ♫ ♬ ♩
-### Procedural interface sounds
+### Sound

-Sound uses no audio files or dependencies.
+Sound is a procedural interface sounds with no audio files or dependencies.
 Sounds are generated in the browser with the Web Audio API, and every playback varies slightly through procedural noise so it feels less mechanical